-Object: Untitled [portrait of an unidentified WWI soldier with amputated feet posing in the grounds of Oatlands Park, Surrey, England]
+Object: Unidentified WWI soldier with amputated feet posing in the grounds of Oatlands Park, Surrey, England

 This image has No Known Copyright Restrictions.

 To the best of Te Papa’s knowledge, under New Zealand law:

 - there is no copyright or other intellectual property rights in this work in New Zealand; and

 - the work may be copied and otherwise re-used in New Zealand without copyright or other intellectual property rights related restriction.

 Te Papa will not be liable to you, on any legal basis (including negligence), for any loss or damage you suffer through your use of this material, except in those cases where the law does not allow us to exclude or limit our liability to you.